Models of G-spectra as presheaves of spectra: The bicategory and -category

+where the square is a pullback and $\pi$ is the projection.
+That is, composition is obtained from the obvious composition of maps to products by pulling back contravariantly along $\id\times \DE\times \id$ and then pushing forward covariantly along $\pi$.
+See \cite{PS}*{Theorem~5.2} for an illuminating discussion of bicategories of spans from this point of view.

-Our starting point is the bicategory of spans of finite $G$-sets.
+Our starting point is the bicategory of spans of (unbased) finite $G$-sets.
 Here the disjoint union of $G$-sets over $B\times A$ gives us a symmetric monoidal structure on the category of $1$-cells and $2$-cells $A\rtarr B$ for each pair $(A,B)$.
 We can think of the bicategory of spans as a category ``enriched in the category of symmetric monoidal categories''.
-Again, the notion in quotes does not make obvious mathematical sense since there is no obvious monoidal structure on the category of symmetric monoidal categories, but category theory due to the first author \cite{Guill} (see also \cite{HyPow, Schmitt}) explains what these objects are and how to rigidify them to categories enriched in permutative categories.
+Again, the notion in quotes does not make obvious mathematical sense since there is no obvious monoidal structure on the category of symmetric monoidal categories, but category theory due to the first author \cite{Guill} (see also \cites{HyPow, Schmitt}) explains what these objects are and how to rigidify them to categories enriched in permutative categories.

 We repeat that we have no need to go into such categorical detail.
 Rather than apply such category theory, we give a direct elementary construction of a strict structure that is equivalent to the intuitive notion of the category ``enriched in symmetric monoidal categories'' of spans of finite $G$-sets.
+We first define a bipermutative category $G\sE(1)$ that is equivalent to the symmmetric bimonoidal {groupoid} of finite $G$-sets.